WebHost6/vers/README.md

 4. open the file it downloaded by clicking it twice

 5. (optinal but recommended) bookmake the page it brings you to.

+> "computer crimes are not capital crimes and are not punishable by the death penalty"